Summer Program in Rennes, France

 As one student remarked, "It was perfect for our study.
 It’s small enough so that it’s not too overwhelming, but large enough to not get bored."

 Courses are held every weekday morning and are taught by an MLC faculty member.
 Students take classes in French language, culture, and contemporary issues in the historical context of France, Brittany, and the city of Rennes.

 Afternoons and evenings are usually free for exploring the city, enjoying its cafes and restaurants, taking in its parks and markets.
 Along with a guided tour of the city, planned activities include a stop at the lively Saturday morning market with a peek at the bridal parties gathered around City Hall, as well as a visit to the Fine Arts Museum and the museum of Breton life.

-Students receive six credits and should be enrolled in either FR 157 or FR 207 depending on prior language experience.
+Students receive four credits and should be enrolled in either FREN 157 or FREN 207 depending on prior language experience.
 Both courses can count toward the French major or minor, and each is part of the Introduction to French Studies cluster.

 One year of college French or the equivalent.

 Students are welcomed in the homes of host families in the city and the nearby suburbs.
 Breakfast, dinner, and all weekend meals are offered by the families.
 In the past, host families have

 even included our students in family parties and vacations, weddings, and christenings.